zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

 ## 5 Use Case 1: Testing with Monolithic RAN

 The images which are used in the tutorial are already present in docker-hub like the other images of OAI 5g core network functions.
-The charts of all the network functions are preconfigured to work with OAI-gnB and OAI-NR-UE end to end installation.
+The charts of all the network functions are pre-configured to work with OAI-gnB and OAI-NR-UE end to end installation.

 ### 5.1 Images OAI-gNB and OAI-NR-UE

-For ubuntu based worker nodes the images can be pulled directly from docker-hub.
+For Ubuntu based worker nodes the images can be pulled directly from docker-hub.
 To build images manually follow this [link](https://gitlab.eurecom.fr/oai/openairinterface5g/-/tree/develop/docker).
 In case you have an Openshift cluster then follow this [link](../openshift/README.md)

 ### 5.2 Configuring OAI-gNB RFSimulator and OAI-NR-UE

-**Very Important** To access internet in NR-UE the N6/SGI interface of UPF should be able access the internet.
+**Very Important** To access internet in NR-UE the N6 interface of UPF should be able access the internet.

 GNB requires the ip-address or service name of AMF.
 In case in AMF multus is used and N1/N2 interface is bind to multus interface, then please provide AMF ip-address.

-For this tutorial we are not using multus here for similicity, generally there should be two interfaces of gNB(for N2 and N3).
+For this tutorial we are not using multus here for simplicity, generally there should be two interfaces of gNB(for N2 and N3).

 ```
 ## oai-gNB configuration from values.yaml
 config:
   timeZone: "Europe/Paris"
-  useAdditionalOptions: "--sa -E --rfsim --log_config.global_log_options level,nocolor,time"
+  useAdditionalOptions: "--sa --rfsim --log_config.global_log_options level,nocolor,time"
   gnbName: "oai-gnb-rfsim"
   mcc: "001"   # check the information with AMF, SMF, UPF
   mnc: "01"    # check the information with AMF, SMF, UPF